gritcoding/microbit/TU_MARCH.md

 In regards to the coming Women’s Day, we want you to learn about **Grace Hopper**, **Ada Lovelace** and their contribution to the computer as we see it today.

-Here are a few starter links for you to read on:
+Here are a few starter links for you to read on (please use Google to find your own stories!):

 Videos: